logzio/logz-docs/_source/user-guide/share-kibana/share-kibana-objects.md

   <source src="https://dytvr9ot2sszz.cloudfront.net/logz-docs/kibana-videos/export_kibana_objects1.mp4" type="video/mp4" />
 </video> -->

 The full export is highly recommended.
-That way you can be sure that you'll have everything, irrespective of any inter-dependencies.
+That way, you can be sure that you'll have everything, irrespective of any inter-dependencies.
 For example, if you export a single object that happens to be dependent on another object, the export can fail.
  {:.info-box.note}